 Explicit Instruction/Teacher modeling(30 minutes)

-- Explain to your students that a SolidIs something that has a shape and takes up space.
+- Explain to your students that a SolidIs something that keeps its own shape because the molecules are packed tightly together.
 Have your students come up with examples, and write them on the board.
 Offer examples, such as desks, books, and chairs.

-- Remind your students that a LiquidIs something that doesn't have a shape but takes up space, such as water and juice.
-Ask your students to come up with examples of liquids.
+- Remind your students that a LiquidIs something that doesn't have its own shape because the molecules are more loosely packed together.
+Liquids take the shape of whatever container they are put in.
+Some examples include water and juice.
+Ask your students to come up with additional examples of liquids.
 List them on the board.

-- Explain to your students that a GasHas no shape and doesn't take space, such as air.
-Tell your students that air is made of gases, and they can't be seen.
+- Explain to your students that a GasHas no particular shape because the molecules are spaced apart and move around freely.
+They move around and can fit any container they're put in.
+Tell your students that air is made of gases, and share that gas usually can't be seen.

 - Ask your students if a liquid can turn into a gas.
-Place a glass of water in a microwave.
+Have them think, pair with a partner to discuss, and share with the whole group.
+Then, demonstrate the change in the state of matter by placing a glass of water in a microwave.
 Set the microwave to 3 minutes.
 Take out the cup and show students that the bubbles formed on top of the water consist of gas.

 Guided practise(10 minutes)